MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-cs/create-domain-user-account-as-NDES-service-account.md

 ms.topic: overview
 ms.date: 11/09/2022
 =======
-# What is Network Device Enrollment Service for Active Directory Certificate Services?
+# How to configure Network Device Enrollment Service for Active Directory Certificate Services

 Applies To: Windows Server (All supported versions)